vivo0/msunique/readme.md

 ## How the app works

 ### Parsing Data
-We have parsed the data from the document JSON to create a new JSON with the keys "section" extracted from the document index and the corresponding section content.
-This structured approach allows us to store the data more efficiently in the vector database, thereby enhancing the chatbot's performance.
+We have designed a process to extract specific metrics from company documents using GPT-4o.
+The extracted metrics are then organized and stored in a JSON file in order to efficiently store information and don't overuse tokens to extract the same data.

 ### Find the metrics
 We have selected a set of metrics.
-An LLM (Language Model) is responsible for extracting these metrics from the documents of each company and saving them in a JSON file.
+GPT-4o is responsible for extracting these metrics from the documents of each company and saving them in a JSON file.

 ### Bot
-In addition to the LLM for extracting metrics, there are two other agents: one specialized in individual companies and another specialized in comparing two companies.
+In addition to the LLM for extracting metrics, there are two other agents: one specialized in extracting information from companies individually and second is specialized in comparing two different companies with the information gathered by the first agent.

-### Limitations and Future Work

-As this is a hackathon project developed by a single person, there are several areas for improvement:

-- Enhance error handling and input validation
-- Implement more sophisticated AI models for financial analysis
-- Expand the range of financial metrics and comparisons
-- Optimize performance for handling larger volumes of reports
-- Implement robust testing, including unit and integration tests